BeadyGames/Programming-Tutorial/Chapter_01.md

 The `int` is the return type for the function (we'll get onto types soon!).

-`main` is the name of the function and is a special function in C++ used as an entry point to our program.
+`main` is the name of the function and is a special function used as an entry point for every C++ program.

 `return 0` returns an `int`.
 All functions with a return type must return a value of that type.